Garlic Knots

 I’ve posted garlic knots before, and did a fresh garlic parsley butter for those.
 The two taste very different and I wouldn’t say one is necessarily better than the other.
 It just depends on your mood!

-Start by combining yeast, warm water, and sugar (optional) in a bowl of a stand mixer, and let it sit for 10 minutes, until foamy:
+Start by combining quick rise yeast, warm water, and granulated sugar (optional) in the bowl of a stand mixer, and let it sit for 10 minutes, until foamy:

-Add flour, salt, and olive oil, and mix it up for a few seconds with the dough hook, to get it roughly combined:
+Add bread flour, kosher salt, and olive oil, and mix it up for a few seconds with the dough hook, to get it roughly combined:

-Knead the dough for 10 minutes on medium low speed until it forms a smooth ball:
+Knead the dough for 10 minutes on medium low speed until it forms a smooth ball.
+It will be a soft dough.

-Cover the bowl and let the dough rise for about an hour, until the dough doubles in size:
+Cover the bowl with plastic wrap and let the dough rise for about an hour in a warm place, until the dough doubles in size:

 The knots don’t have to look perfect, and they will puff up more as they bake.

-Divide the garlic knots between two silicone mat (affiliate) lined baking sheets, and let them rise for an hour, until they puff up in size:
+Divide the garlic knots between two silicone mat (affiliate) lined baking sheets, then let them do a second rise for an hour right on the sheet pan, until they puff up in size:

-Brush the knots with a garlic powder butter mixture:
+Brush the knots with a garlic powder melted butter mixture.

-When they come out, they should be lightly golden on top and very fluffy:
+When they come out, your delicious garlic knots should be lightly golden brown on top and very fluffy:

 Buffalo Garlic Knots are a variation I’ve done that’s stuffed with blue cheese and basted with buffalo sauce, if you want to try some variations.